canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Tables

-We renamed and deprecated `p-table-expanding` and `p-table-expanding__panel`.
+We removed `p-table-expanding` and `p-table-expanding__panel`.
 Use `p-table--expanding` and `p-table__expanding-panel` instead.

 We removed the `p-table--sortable` that was previously required to enable sorting functionality in the tables.
 Currently any table with correctly used `aria-sort` attributes on column headers can be sorted.
 The `p-table--sortable` class name can be removed from HTML (any relevant JavaScript may need to be updated).

 ## Text element max-width

 Max-widths should not be based on font-size.
-Any legacy classes, placeholders, or mixins that used a font-size based max-width setting will be removed.
+Legacy classes, placeholders, and mixins that used a font-size based max-width setting have been removed.
 Use `$max-width--default` instead.

-List of removed max width features includes: `max-width--p` and `%measure--p` placeholders, `.measure--p` class name, and `vf-b-typography-max-widths`, `p-max-width`, `heading-max-width--short`, `heading-max-width--long`, `p-max-width--long` mixins.
+List of removed max width features includes:

+- `max-width--p` and `%measure--p` placeholders
+- `.measure--p` class name
+- `vf-b-typography-max-widths`, `p-max-width`, `heading-max-width--short`, `heading-max-width--long`, `p-max-width--long` mixins

 ## Variables

-$grid-margin-width is deprecated, as the grid margins differ at different breakpont.
-Use the values in $grid-margin-widths instead.
+`$grid-margin-width` is has been removed, as the grid margins differ at different breakpont.
+Use the values in `$grid-margin-widths` instead.

 ### Variable refactor